Code-Institute-Submissions/Milestoneprojectone-2/README.md

 The Contact sections is with a form to make it easy to send a request and get in contact.

-The page is a scrollpage with the footer and the navbar being fixed, if your scroll down the page both will fallow.
+The site is a scrollpage with the footer and the navbar being fixed, if your scroll down the page both will fallow.

 ## Features